Trading Strategies Generated Pathwise by Functions of Market Weights: Examples of entropic functions

 and from \eqref{Eq: value of ATS}, this can be represented as

-Thus, if we somehow make the value $G(0, \mu, A)$, the denominator of above fraction, smaller while keeping the value of $\Gamma^G(t)$ in the numerator, we can obtain larger excess return rate of trading strategy $\varphi$.
-From now on, we use this trick to decrease the initial value $G(0, \mu, A)$ of generating functional whenever possible. \end{rem}
+in the case of additively generated trading strategy.
+Thus, if we somehow make the value $G\big(\mu(0), A(0)\big)$, the denominator of above fraction, smaller, while keeping the value of $\Gamma^G(t)$ in the numerator, we can obtain larger excess return rates for the trading strategy $\varphi$.
+In the following examples, we use this trick to decrease the initial value $G\big(\mu(0), A(0)\big)$ of generating function by inserting an appropriate constant $p$ whenever possible. \end{rem}